Table of Contents

 Loose motions with mucus

-A mixture of equal parts of Triphala, Cyperus scariosus and Aconitum heterophyllum is taken in Dose 3 g twice daily.
+A mixture of equal parts of Triphala, Cyperus scariosus and Aconitum heterophyllum are taken in Dose 3 g twice daily.

 Fevers, loose motions, gastroenteritis, vomiting, coughs, colds